JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 ## Timeout

-A simple Go program that fetches results from three [New York Times endpoints](https://developer.nytimes.com/) is a great way to demonstrate the power of goroutines and channels.
-One can imagine that the endpoint provides data for a news UI.
-Generally, the NYT API responds very quickly.
-Since the API must respond as quickly as possible, we're only going to return responses that come within 80 milliseconds.
+To demonstrate a timeout, we will construct a simple news UI backend that fetches results from three [New York Times endpoints](https://developer.nytimes.com/).
+Even though the NYT endpoints respond very quickly, this won't quite meet our standards.
+Our program must always respond within 80 milliseconds.
+Because of this restriction, we're only going to use NYT endpoint responses that come fast enough.

-Here are the URLs that we'll be fetching from:
+Here are the URLs that the program will fetch from:

 ```go
 var urls = [...]string{